Appearance & Design

 - Audio Codecs: AAC, SBC

-The FLY ANC headset has Alexa or Google Assistant built-in, which is a unique feature.
-You can now access Google Assistant support by simply adding FLY ANC as a device to your Google Assistant.
-To talk to the Assistant, just press and hold the left headset.
-You can also tap once to see a list of your alerts.
+One standout feature of the FLY ANC headphones is the integration of Alexa or Google Assistant.
+You can easily access Google Assistant support by adding FLY ANC as a device to your Google Assistant settings.
+To activate the Assistant, simply press and hold the left headset.
+Tapping once displays a list of your alerts.

-If you regularly use Google Assistant and have an iPhone, this is quite useful.
-One thing to note is that for this feature to work, the Assistant app must remain open in the background.
-The app is the last feature we want to mention in the Review Harman Kardon FLY ANC headphones article.
+If you regularly use Google Assistant and own an iPhone, this feature can be extremely useful.
+However, keep in mind that for this feature to work, the Assistant app must remain open in the background.
+This app is the last feature we’ll highlight in our review of the Harman Kardon FLY ANC headphones.